TD Securities lifts Cameco Corporation [CCJ] price estimate. Who else is bullish?

-With this report, Cameco has adopted the relevant ESG performance indicators issued by the Sustainability Accounting Standards Board (SASB) and has taken the first steps toward addressing the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD), which we expect to continue to progress.
-The report can be downloaded or read online at www.cameco.com/esg.

-It opened the trading session at $26.47, the shares rose to $27.08 and dropped to $25.96, the range by which the price of stock traded the whole day.
-The daily chart for CCJ points out that the company has recorded 55.36% gains over the past six months.
-However, it is still -197.78% lower than its most recent low trading price.
+“Our third quarter results were as expected and reflect the continued execution of our strategy and the proactive decisions to suspend production to protect the health and safety of our workers, their families and their communities,” said Tim Gitzel, Cameco’s president and CEO.
+“With McArthur River and Key Lake in care and maintenance, we are not at the regular tier-one run rate of our business.
+However, we are positioning to capture long-term value: to respond to the growing need for uranium to generate safe, clean, reliable, and affordable electricity.

+Over the last 12 months, CCJ stock rose by 164.35%.
+The one-year Cameco Corporation stock forecast points to a potential downside of -131.49.
+The average equity rating for CCJ stock is currently 2.40, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 7.25M shares, CCJ reached to a volume of 4126679 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $10.47 billion, with 397.79 million shares outstanding and 397.11 million shares in the current float.
+Compared to the average trading volume of 7.48M shares, CCJ stock reached a trading volume of 4853650 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Cameco Corporation [CCJ]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CCJ shares is $10.86 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CCJ stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.